Unequal friends: The deepening Sino-Russian partnership – implications and limitations

 The first part of the discussion focused on the character, trajectory and limitations of Sino-Russian relations.
 The experts agreed that the partnership between Moscow and Beijing is strong, resilient and currently intensifying in many sectors.
 Both countries share the goal of challenging the Western-dominated liberal international order.

-At the same time, speakers stressed that the relationship is deeply asymmetrical with Russia in increasingly subordinate position.
+On the other hand, the relationship is deeply asymmetrical with Russia increasingly in subordinate position.
 China and Russia, united in their ant-western position, do not share a common ideology nor a common vision of the international order in the 21st century.
-Moreover, bilateral relations have been shaped by mutual mistrust rooted in historical trauma and cultural distance.
-This factor, though close present alignment of the both countries remains relevant at least in medium term.
+Moreover, their bilateral relations have been shaped by mutual mistrust rooted in historical trauma and cultural distance.
+This factor remains relevant at least in the medium term, despite the current close alignment between Moscow and Beijing.

-The relationship was therefore described less as a genuine alliance than as a flexible strategic partnership driven by self-interest and realpolitik.
+Because of this, the relationship is a flexible strategic partnership driven by self-interest and realpolitik.
 Both sides understand the benefits they derive and are aware that they would be significantly worse off without each other.
-Yet the partnership also contains clear limitations and potential areas of tension.
+Yet the partnership also has limitations and potential areas of tension.

 For Moscow, the relationship with Beijing is a source of geopolitical comfort and a force multiplier for Russian influence around the world.
-Without China, Russia — and Putin in particular — would be considerably weakened.
+Without China, Russia and Putin’s regime would be considerably weaker.
 Since February 2022 and the imposition of Western economic sanctions, however, China has become indispensable for the Russian economy, providing markets, technology, financial channels and dual use goods that enable the current Russian war effort.
+There is also much to suggest that China’s support for Russia’s war effort has its limits.
+Beijing certainly does not want the Kremlin to lose.
+The question, however, is how much they want Russia to win.

 For China, Russia provides a secure strategic rear along their 4,200-kilometre border.
 This is important in itself, but also because it allows Beijing to focus on more pressing priorities, above all its relationship with the United States.
 In the broader strategic rivalry with Washington, Russia serves as a useful geopolitical partner.
-At the same time, Russian acquiescence to Beijing’s ambitions is not least as important as active cooperation, ensuring that Moscow does not obstruct Chinese interests in Northeast and Central Asia, in the Arctic or in global governance.
+At the same time, Moscow’s acquiescence to Beijing’s ambitions in Northeast and Central Asia, in the Arctic or in global governance is just as important as active cooperation.

-Several speakers highlighted the relationship’s increasingly asymmetric nature.
 Beijing has taken advantage of Russian weakness in recent years by purchasing oil and gas at discounted prices, expanding Chinese manufacturing exports and strengthening its position in key sectors of the Russian economy.
-Participants also noted that many previously promising and future-oriented forms of technological and industrial cooperation have stagnated or disappeared altogether since the invasion of Ukraine.
-China maintains a certain distance because the Russian economy has become toxic due to sanctions and Beijing does not want Moscow to compete with it in industrial manufacturing.
-Thus, although economic relations have become more intense, they have also become simpler and less promising for Russia: They largely center on raw material exports from Russia and imports of manufactured goods from China.
+Moreover, many previously promising and future-oriented forms of technological and industrial cooperation have stagnated or disappeared altogether since the invasion of Ukraine.
+China maintains a certain distance because the Russian economy has become toxic due to sanctions and Beijing does not like competition from Moscow in industrial manufacturing.

-At the same time, experts argued that there are limits to how far China can exploit Russian dependency.
-Beijing cannot push Putin too far into a corner, since excessive pressure could create instability inside Russia and potentially threaten the survival of the Kremlin regime — a scenario China wants to avoid.
+On the other hand, the experts argued that China can exploit Russia’s dependency only so much.
+If it pushes Putin too far into a corner, this could create instability inside Russia and potentially threaten the survival of the Kremlin regime — a scenario China wants to avoid.

 China sees its future in renewables, Russia remains dependent on fossils